 A. How many and what category of individuals will be affected by the rules?

-The individuals affected are applicants for licensure, relicensure, and renewal.
+The individuals affected are applicants for licensure, applicants who were foreign-trained, and applicants for relicensure.

 B. What qualitative and quantitative impact does the proposed change in rule(s) have on these individuals?